kessec/leapbunny/README.md

-# leapbunny
+# LF1000 Source
-A continuation and expansion of the LeapFrog Leapster OS.
+The Source Code to the LF1000 Linux OS.